 1. Start with self-analysis

-Look at your academic history, interests, volunteer activities, talents, hobbies, values, lifestyle, ambitions, etc. Then determine the positions that best match these criteria.
-Clear occupational goals and objectives will keep your search focused and on track.
-Also, look at the skills and credentials you have that will support a particular job.
+Additionally, clear occupational goals and objectives will keep your search focused and on track.
+Consider the skills and credentials that will support or are required for a particular job.
 Do you have a solid match?

 2. Prepare and organize